A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 - No showers, but Cades Cove doesn’t have showers either

-See our simply awesome blog Everything You Want To Know About Elkmont Campground to learn all the details.
+See our simply awesome blog Everything You Want To Know About Elkmont Campground including the best camp sites and what to know before your trip.

 The best thing about Cades Cove Campground is not the campground itself but its amazing proximity to one of the most beautiful (and visited) areas of the park, Cades Cove.
 This, however, is both a positive and a negative.